 6.5.9.
 Diurnal testing

 6.5.9.1.
-The test vehicle shall be exposed to two cycles of ambient temperature according to the profile specified for the diurnal emission test in Appendix 2 to Annex 7 to the 07 series of amendments to UN Regulation No. 83 with a maximum deviation of 2 °C at any time.
+The test vehicle shall be exposed to two cycles of ambient temperature pursuant to the profile specified for the diurnal emission test in Appendix 2 to Annex 7 to the 07 series of amendments to UN Regulation No. 83 with a maximum deviation of 2 °C at any time.
 The average temperature deviation from the profile, calculated using the absolute value of each measured deviation, shall not exceed 1 °C. Ambient temperature shall be measured and recorded at least every minute.
 Temperature cycling shall begin at time Tstart = 0, as specified in paragraph 6.5.9.6. of this Annex.

 6.5.9.2.
 The enclosure shall be purged for several minutes immediately before the test until a stable background is obtained.
 The chamber mixing fan(s) shall also be switched on at this time.